Mole Removal and Skin Tags Removal

-Both skin tags and moles are removed for a variety of reasons by excision (cutting), with or without stitches.
+Both mole removal and skin tags removal are done for a variety of reasons by cutting, with or without stitches.

-Skin tags – Skin tags are small benign tumors that form primarily in areas where the skin forms creases, such as the neck, armpit, and groin.
-They may also occur on the face, usually on the eyelids.
+Skin tags – Skin tags are small benign tumors that form mostly in areas where the skin forms creases.
+For instance, they may occur on the neck, armpit, and groin, and also on the face, usually on the eyelids.
 Skin tags are harmless, typically painless, and usually do not grow or change over time.

 Many people refer to a mole as any dark spot or irregularity in the skin.
 Doctors use different terms.
-The following types of skin marks are not treated the same way moles are, and are not discussed here:
+We are not discussing the following types of skin marks.
+We cannot treat them the same way as we treat moles.

 What causes moles?

 - Some people are born with moles.
 Other moles appear over time.

 - Sun exposure seems to play a role in the development of moles and may play a role in the development of atypical, or dysplastic, moles.